EducationalTestingService/python-zpar/README.md

 python-zpar uses [ctypes](https://docs.python.org/3.3/library/ctypes.html), a very cool foreign function library bundled with Python that allows calling functions in C DLLs or shared libraries directly.

 ### Installation
 In order for python-zpar to work, it requires C functions that can be called directly.
 Since the only user-exposed entry point in ZPar is the command line client, I needed to write a new file that would have functions built on top of the ZPar functionality but expose them in a way that ctypes could understand.

-Therefore, in order to build python-zpar from scratch, you need to download the ZPar source and patch it with the patch that I provide.
-Here's how to do that:
+Therefore, in order to build python-zpar from scratch, we need to download the ZPar source and patch it with new functionality.
+I have written a makefile that does this automatically.
+Just type `make` in the top level directory of the cloned repository.
+This should download the ZPar source, patch it and build the shared library module `dist/zpar.so`.

-1. Download the ZPar source from [sourceforge](http://www.sourceforge.net/projects/zpar).
-2. Unzip the source.
-3. Change into the `zpar` directory that is created and type: `patch -p1 < [path to zpar.lib.patch]`, where `zpar.lib.patch` is the patch file included in this repository.
-4. Now type `make zpar.so`.
-This will compile the shared library module that python-zpar requires under `dist/zpar.so`.

-I have included pre-compiled 64-bit shared library modules for both linux and mac (the two platforms python-zpar was tested on) in the repository.
-The linux version was compiled on an x86_64 machine running RHEL 6.5.
-The mac version was compiled on a Late 2013 Macbook Pro running OS X Mavericks 10.9.3.
-Although I have recommended the modules for convenience, I strongly recommend that you take the time compile a native module for your machine.

 If you are curious about what the C functions in the shared library module look like, see `src/zpar.lib.cpp`.